tarides/ocaml-platform-roadmap/principles.md

 The OCaml Platform has served as the backbone of OCaml developer experience for over a decade.
 It intends to continue doing so for the next many decades.
 The OCaml Platform is designed as a collection of tools that follow a lifecycle.
-This design stems from the acknowledgment that there is a dual need for strong backward compatibility and the flexibility to rapidly evolve.
+This design stems from the acknowledgement that there is a dual need for strong backward compatibility and the flexibility to rapidly evolve.

 We acknowledge that tools will emerge and become obsolete over time, and